AndryRafam/neptunecrypt/README.md

 <h3 algin="left"> About </h3>

 HadesCrypt is a lightweight CLI encryption (decryption) software using XChaCha20Poly1305 as an encryption algorithm and SHA256 as an hash key derivation function.
-The software encrypts files and folders.
+This first version (V1) encrypts files only, including compressed file like .7z, .zip, .rar, .tar etc.
 Password is generated randomly.

 - Programming Language: C++ (std 23)